Department of Citywide Administrative Services311Search all NYC.gov websites

 Deputy Commissioner, Energy Management

-Prior to joining DCAS, Sana served as Vice President of Arcadis, a global company that aims to deliver sustainable design, engineering, and consultancy solutions.
+Prior to joining DCAS, Barakat served as vice president of Arcadis, a global company that aims to deliver sustainable design, engineering, and consultancy solutions.
 Through her over 30 years’ experience, she has served as the company’s principal-in-charge and client service manager and business development leader, managing large scale and multidisciplinary projects for multiple NYC agencies with a personal portfolio of over $25 million.
 Notable projects include her work as Engagement Manager for the NYC Mayor’s Office of Management and Budget’s Capital Project Scope Development Services and serving as Project Manager and Project Executive for multiple water and wastewater treatment projects with the NYC Department of Environmental Protection.

 General Counsel